David Beckham: Tattoos

 As of 2021, Beckham has more than 65 tattoos covering a large part of his body, including tattoos on his hands, neck and head.
 There are names of his sons Romeo, Cruz and Brooklyn, and of his wife Victoria.
 His wife's name, tattooed on his left forearm, is in the Devanagari script (used for the Hindi and Sanskrit languages, among others) because Beckham thought it would be "tacky" to have it in English.
 However, this was misspelt as the equivalent of "Vhictoria".
-In his autobiography David Beckham: My Side, he said that the idea of having tattoos came to him in 1999 after his son Brooklyn was born, following a conversation on the subject of tattoos with Mel B and her then-husband, Jimmy Gulzar.
+In his autobiography David Beckham: My Side, he said that the idea of having tattoos came to him in 1999 after his son Brooklyn was born, following a conversation on the subject of tattoos with Mel B (then Mel G) and her then-husband, Jimmy Gulzar.
 Beckham said: "When you see me, you see the tattoos.
 You see an expression of how I feel about Victoria and the boys.
 They're part of me."

 He has several tattoos that pay tribute to his daughter, Harper, as well as several with religious significance.
 In 2018, Beckham added to his collection a tattoo of a solar system covering the left side of his scalp.
 Many of Beckham's tattoos were completed by the Manchester-based tattoo artist Louis Molloy.